josephine-mckelvy/2022-Evidence-Academy/README.md

 + datasets (with numerical values) from Qualtrics (.csv)

 # Outputs:
-+ dumbbell graphs to visualize relative change in LOs
++ dumbbell graph to visualize relative change in LOs